THIS ARTICLE INCLUDES A FREE PRINTABLE

-You can read this poem with your child to discuss what represents the “concrete” in her life.
-What are her obstacles?
-Next, discuss how your child can “break through concrete” like the rose.
-What can she do to overcome her obstacles and reach her dreams?
+You can read this poem with your child to discuss what represents the concrete represents in their lives.
+What are their obstacles?
+Next, discuss how your child can “breakthrough concrete” like the rose.
+What can they do to overcome their obstacles and reach their dreams?

-This activity is a fun way to practice components of Gabriele Oettingen’s WOOP strategy and help your child develop grit.
-You can also show your child pictures or real-life examples of the resilience and perseverance of nature, then connect these images to how your child lives her own life.
+This activity is a fun way to practise components of Gabriele Oettingen’s WOOP strategy and help your child develop grit.
+You can also show your child pictures or real-life examples of the resilience and perseverance of nature, then connect these images to how your child lives their own life.

 5. Teach About Grit Through Literature

-For instance, read stories of perseverance like “The Little Engine That Could” or Chelsea Clinton's "She Persisted Around the World: 13 Women Who Changed History".
+For instance, read stories of perseverance such as “The Little Engine That Could” or Chelsea Clinton's "She Persisted Around the World: 13 Women Who Changed History".

-These are fun, colorful stories that your child will request again and again!
-As you read these stories, you can also help your child form connections to his own life.
-Talk about his challenges, his response to failures, and how to live his own life with grit.
+These are fun, colourful stories your child will request again and again!
+As you read these stories, you can also help your child form connections to their own life.
+Talk about their challenges, their response to failures, and how to live their own life with grit.